iamamutt/pandoc-apa/README.md

 ## Visual Studio Code

 Copy the `.vscode` and `pandoc` directories to where your main markdown file is located.
 Open the folder containing your markdown file as a vscode workspace.
-Press `Ctrl+Shift+B` to run the build task or press `F1` then type `task`, select "run task", then choose one of the Pandoc options.
+Press `Ctrl+Shift+B` to run the build task or press `F1` then type `task`, select "run task", then choose one of the Pandoc APA options.

 ## Pandoc YAML Metadata Block

 These templates makes heavy use of the pandoc metadata block at the beginning of your document.
 I've also provided a snippet you can use to insert the metadata and fill in what is needed (Tools > Snippets).
 Most of the commands used in the `apa6` package are fields that can be used in the YAML header.
-See documentation for more details: <https://www.ctan.org/pkg/apa6?lang=en>.
+See documentation for more details: <http://mirror.hmc.edu/ctan/macros/latex/contrib/apa6/apa6.pdf>.
 Fields used in this template are:

 - `mode`
     - Set to `man: true`, `doc: true`, or `jou: true`
-- `classoption`
-    - A list of options that the `apa6` package will understand.
-See manual.
-Don't use `jou`, `man`, or `doc` options here.
-Use the dedicated YAML field `mode` instead.
-If the field isn't used, it defaults to manuscript mode.
-Also the `longtable` option is already specified since it's necessary for pandoc to work with tables.
-Don't put it twice.
 - `title`
     - Main title of the document.
 Consistent with the pandoc variable.
 - `subtitle`